gameshowstudio/gameshowstudio.github.io/help/tips.md

 ## Turning Automatic Sounds On or Off

-Game Show Studio automatically plays sounds whenever a player buzzes in, when a player answers correctly, when a player answers incorrectly, or when a timer runs out.
+Game Show Studio automatically plays sounds whenever a player buzzes in, when a player answers correctly, when a player answers incorrectly, or when a timer expires.
 You can adjust the relative volume of each of these sound effects on the Sound Pane.
-If you don't want one or more of these sound effects to play, turn volume mixer for that sound all the way off.
+If you don't want one or more of these sound effects to play, turn the volume mixer for that sound all the way down.

 ![screenshot of volume mixers with one slider all the way down](/images/help/v2-0-0/sound-effects-correct-off.png)